AdaVotex141/AI-AR-chatbot-Bristol-Msc-Summer-Project/report/group_report(Ada.markdown

 [TODO][why agile instead of waterfall]
 We used Trello (Kanban board) for
 #### Task distribution and time planning
+As our team decided on the front-end and back-end seperation architecture, our team has distributed to two small group for development, the front-end group and the back-end group.
+Also, we have decided on
 #### Fixed working hours
 #### Version Control Methodology
 - Regular offline meeting on Tuesday and Thursday